ktorion/selenium_test_case_for_codeando/README.md

 after having everything installed you can use the script in the following way:

 >selenium-side-runner /path/to/calippo1.side (calippo1 is a recorded script)

+if the test fails it is because you don't have geary or an email manager but in this case we expect it to fail. the expected operation is to open the browser and start clicking on the links, when the test passes it has a speed of about 10 seconds when it fails it takes twice as long, if anyone wants to collaborate with the testing of this page using the tools I can do it anytime!